New UT Tyler medical school expected to have major economic impact - NewsBreak

 East Texas Kitchen Care: The magical silver-cleaning hack

-Some of you, like me, may have seen this tip for cleaning sterling silver or silverplate mentioned in other places, but have never tried it.
+TYLER, Texas (KLTV) - Some of you, like me, may have seen this tip for cleaning sterling silver or silverplate mentioned in other places, but have never tried it.
 I decided to give it a shot here on the Kitchen Care segment so we’d know once and for all how well ... or not... it works, and if it’s as easy as it’s claimed to be.
-(Note: If you try this hack, do so at your own risk.)

 Comments / 0

-Note: UPDATE: Rusk County schools were placed on lockdown, but this was later lifted Tuesday afternoon.
-A man was arrested after making a threat to a school, but wasn’t specific about the location, said Rusk County Sheriff Johnwayne Valdez.
-Authorities said the sheriff’s office detained the man outside of his job in Rusk County.
-The sheriff’s […] UPDATE – Smith County Sheriff’s Office confirmed that the deputy involved in yesterday’s crash has been treated and released from a local hospital.
-TYLER, Texas (KETK) – A Smith County Sheriff’s Office Deputy was in a three vehicle crash around 3:50 p.m. at Front Street and Loop 323 on Sunday.
-According to Smith County Sheriff’s […]